djhi12/Introduction-to-Cybersecurity/chapter1-physical-security/README.md

 3. **Report Suspicious Activity**: If you see someone trying to sneak in, tell a teacher, security officer, or an adult in charge right away.

 ---

+# Introduction to Dumpster Diving in Cybersecurity

+## What is Dumpster Diving?

+Dumpster diving in the context of cybersecurity is a method where someone goes through the trash (dumpster) to find valuable information that can be used to gain unauthorized access to systems or data.
+This information could be anything from discarded documents, notes, or even old electronic devices that haven't been properly wiped of data.

+## Why is it Important to Know About Dumpster Diving?

+Even though it sounds like something from a spy movie, dumpster diving is a real threat.
+People can find sensitive information that hasn't been disposed of correctly, such as:

+- Passwords: Written down on paper or sticky notes.
+- Personal Information: Names, addresses, phone numbers, social security numbers.
+- Financial Data: Bank statements, credit card details.
+- Corporate Information: Internal memos, business plans, confidential reports.